 Biological model

-The biological attributes implemented were not consistent across the studies, apart from the two biological parameters every connectivity study must implement, spawning strategies and pelagic larval duration.
+The biological attributes implemented were not consistent across the studies apart from the two biological parameters every connectivity study must implement, spawning strategies and pelagic larval duration.
 Whether this lack of consistency is because researchers do not agree that biological has much influence on connectivity patterns, some behaviours are species specific or the empirical knowledge to parametrise the model is missing in the literature.

 Table 1: The behaviours that have been implemented in the modelled connectivity studies.
 Note that multiple behaviours can be implemented in the one model